DNA-Evolutions/Java-REST-Client-Examples/README.md

 ## Prerequisites

-* In your IDE as native Java dependency: Install at least Java 8, Maven and lombok
+* In your IDE as native Java dependency: Install at least Java 8, Maven
 * In our sandbox: Working Docker environment